Neurofeedback- how does it work? What are the results?

 Resilience and coping expands

 Coping self efficacy is the belief in your ability to find multiple strategies to cope with stress and emotions.
-Our clients report feeling calmer, more able to pause and think, and to find new ways to cope.
+Our clients report feeling calmer and more capable of finding new ways to cope.